-Good news to Filipinos who aspire to become caregivers and want to find a job in Japan.
-This year Japan will need 800,000 caregivers.
-Salary is around 70,000 pesos per month or an estimated 1443 US dollars.
-The job opportunity offers free Japanese language training, and no placement fee.
+Good news to Filipinos who aspire to become caregivers and want to work in Japan.
+This year, Japan will need 800,000 caregivers.
+The salary is around 70,000 pesos per month or an estimated 1443 US dollars.
+The job opportunity offers free Japanese language training and has no placement fee.

 Japan needs roughly 800,000 caregivers/housekeepers this 2017.
 The Japanese firm’s first picked or top priority for the available caregiving jobs in their country are Filipinos.

 Based on the news report from TV Patrol, several Japanese businessmen are currently in the Philippines.
-They are in talks with Labor Secretary Silvestre Bello and Cabinet Secretary Jun Evasco to discuss about building several training facilities in the country.
+They are in talks with Labor Secretary Silvestre Bello and Cabinet Secretary Jun Evasco to discuss building several training facilities in the country.

 They are doing so because they prefer Filipino caregivers.
 According to the Director of PHGIC, suggested locations for the training facilities are Davao, Cebu or Bohol, and Laguna.

-According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai, the Japanese saw how caring the Filipinos are when it comes to health.
-This is probably the main reason Japanese firm’s top pick are Filipino caregivers.
+According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai.
+The Japanese saw how caring the Filipinos are when it comes to health.
+This is probably the main reason the Japanese firm’s top pick for the job is Filipino caregivers.

 Watch the news report below: